Zeng Yongya: Biography

 Zeng Yongya joined the local guerrillas in 1930 and joined the Chinese Workers' and Peasants' Red Army in 1931.
 In 1932, he became a member of the Communist Youth League of China before transitioning to the Chinese Communist Party in the same year.
 In the first Nationalist-Communist Civil War, Zeng Yongya held the positions of sub-captain of the publicity team within the political department of the 7th Division of the 3rd Red Army, instructor at the Defense Bureau of the 1st Red Army Corps, and company commander of the 5th Regiment of the 2nd Division.
 He participated in the Long March.
-During the War of Resistance Against Japanese Aggression, he held several positions, including head of the enemy work unit of the Independent Regiment of the 115th Division of the Eighth Route Army, head of the enemy work section of the 1st Military Sub-District of the Jinchah-Hebei Military Region, mayor of Guangling County, commander of the 3rd Detachment of the 1st Military Sub-District of the Jinchah-Hebei Military Region, political commissioner of the 34th Regiment, and vice commander and commander of the 14th Military Sub-District of the Jidong Military Region in 1944.
+During the Second Sino-Japanese War, he held several positions, including head of the enemy work unit of the Independent Regiment of the 115th Division of the Eighth Route Army, head of the enemy work section of the 1st Military Sub-District of the Jinchah-Hebei Military Region, mayor of Guangling County, commander of the 3rd Detachment of the 1st Military Sub-District of the Jinchah-Hebei Military Region, political commissioner of the 34th Regiment, and vice commander and commander of the 14th Military Sub-District of the Jidong Military Region in 1944.
 During the Second Nationalist-Communist Civil War, he held the positions of commander of the 14th Military Sub-District of the Jidong Military Region, commander of the 11th Brigade, and both commander and political commissar of the 12th Independent Brigade.
 From August 1947 to November 1948, he held the position of commander of the 25th Division within the 9th Column of the North-East Democratic Allied Army (东北民主联军).
 From November 1948 to November 1950, he held the position of commander of the 136th Division of the 46th Army within the Fourth Field Army, directing the forces in the Liaoshen campaign, Pingjin campaign, Battle of Hengbao, and the Battle of Guangxi.